Is hip replacement surgery painful? Can we walk after the surgery?

 FAQ 4.
 What should you expect after hip replacement surgery?

 Ans.
 After hip replacement surgery, you will have to be under complete bed rest for a couple of days.
 Then you will have to go for physiotherapy for 3 weeks to 3 months depending on your speed of recovery.
 You should also exercise regularly to strengthen your muscles around the hips.
 After recovery, you will be able to get back to your regular life.

 FAQ 5.
 What type of anesthesia is given during hip replacement surgery?

 Ans.
 An anesthesiologist usually decides the type of anesthesia that will be administered during the surgery.
 They will consider several factors while selecting the anesthesia and may choose general anesthesia, spinal anesthesia, epidural or regional nerve block anesthesia.
 The anesthesiologist will discuss this before your surgery.

 FAQ 6.
 What is the recovery time for a hip replacement surgery?

 Ans.
 You will start recovering from hip replacement surgery in stages.
 Initially, you will need to take bed rest for a few days.
 Then you will have to undergo physiotherapy for 3 weeks to 3 months.
 After physiotherapy, you will have to do exercises to strengthen the muscles in order to decrease the load on your hip joints.
 With proper recovery, you can go back to your normal life.

 FAQ 7.
 What are the necessary steps to be taken to avoid problems after hip replacement surgery?

 Ans.
 After the surgery, you have to follow particular instruction given by the doctor for proper recovery.
 These post-surgical instructions usually include:

-The patient has to take rest in bed for a few days.
+The patient has to take bed rest for a few days.